 "It wasn’t a great game," said Rebel coach Andrew Nystrom, "but we’ll take the win."

 Mike Beregeron led the team with 20 points, while Drew Barnum put together 16 on the night.

 The Twin Valley boys conquered Green Mtn., 52-51, with the team’s Colin Lozito scoring 26 points.
 The guard trio of Lozito, Dal Nesbitt (19 points, 8 assists) and Cade Nesbitt (11 points, 9 rebounds, including three 3’s) combined for 46 points to lead the offensive barrage.

 "Our points came in spurts," said Twin Valley coach Chris Brown.
-"Then they
+"Then they came in bursts.

 The Wildcats were ahead 27-18 at the break.
 Kyle Kemp put away 18 points for the Green Mountain team.